guydoshlab/ribofootPrinter2/README.md

 ## SCRIPT 8.
 Run *region_size_and_abundance* from SAM files
-*region_size_and_abundance* outputs the number of reads that aligned to each transcript feature (i.e. UTRs, ORF, start and stop codon) for different read lengths.
+*region_size_and_abundance* outputs the number of reads that aligned to each transcript feature (i.e. 5'-UTR, 3'-UTR, main ORF, start codon, and stop codon) as a function of read length.
 The saved output consists of a csv file that includes separate sections for read length distributions (left; raw counts for each of the 5 transcript regions) and multiple kinds of abundance measurement for each transcript region (right; can be used to normalize the read length distributions by multiplying the raw count values).
 ![alt text](https://github.com/guydoshlab/ribofootPrinter2/blob/main/Github_figures/rsa2.png)

 The window parameter can be adjusted.
 This setting determines the regions around the start and stop codon in which a mapped read needs to overlap: